 Is There a Recall on Paragard IUD?

 The Paragard IUD has been around since the 1980s.
-It is also the only non hormonal IUD approved by the U.S. Food and Drug Administration (FDA) in the United States, making it the most widely used copper birth control contraceptive in the country.
+It is also the only FDA-approved non hormonal IUD in the United States.
+This quickly made Paragard the most popular copper birth control contraceptive in the country.

-However, it has made the news lately because of several complaints filed by plaintiffs in the Paragard lawsuit, claiming that the IUD is prone to breaking and comes with the risk of the fragments being embedded into the uterus of the woman who had it inserted.
+However, the IUD made the rounds lately because of plaintiffs filing several complaints in the Paragard lawsuit.
+Victims claim that the IUD is prone to breaking and its fragments can potentially embed into the uterus of the woman who received it.

-But aside from these known complications, Paragard has also been known to cause these side effects:
+But aside from these known complications, Paragard can also potentially cause these side effects: